benuh/MiniGPT/README.md

-# MiniGPT 🤖
+# MiniGPT

 A minimalist GPT implementation built from scratch for learning and experimentation.
-This project demonstrates modern ML engineering practices with a clean, educational codebase.
+This project demonstrates modern ML engineering practices.

-## ⚠️ Prerequisites
+## Prerequisites

 **Python & Package Manager Setup:**